How to protect your vision while you watch the eclipse

 • If you are within the path of totality, remove your solar filter only when the moon completely covers the sun’s bright face and it suddenly gets quite dark.
 Experience totality, then, as soon as the bright sun begins to reappear, replace your solar viewer to look at the remaining partial phases.

-Another way to watch the partial eclipse is with a pinhole projector — which could be just your hands.
+Another way to watch the partial eclipse is with a pinhole projector.